XGxF3/srtla-docker-guide/readme.md

 <br /> srt docker generator.html</p>

-<p>Download both the files below and follow the pdf
+<p>Download the files from this repository and follow the instructions inthe pdf

-	SRTLA with bitrate docker instructions and generator.pdf SRTLA generator.html</p>